linb960/VBA_Challenge/README.md

 Similarly the 2018 sheet finished in .078125 seconds.
 Where the original Green Stocks code for 2018 ran in slightly less time then 2017 at .2851562.

-The difference of about .2 seconds between the original and refactored VBA code shows therefore that by running one loop vs. two loops did improve the execution time.
+The difference of about .2 seconds between the original and refactored VBA code shows therefore that by running one loop vs. two loops execution time was improved.

 ## Summary
 The point of this challenge was to determine if refactoring code can help improve the runtime or execution time of the code.
 Lets consider a few of the advantages and disadvantages for doing this in general and in the context of this challenge.